Dathalind/dathalind.github.io/_posts/2023-10-17-blackcat-ransomware.md

 ### Detect It Easy

 ![Blackcat DetectItEasy](https://github.com/Dathalind/dathalind.github.io/blob/main/assets/img/blackcat/blackcatdetectiteasy.png?raw=true)
-PE32 that is packed, 7.1115 entropy.
+This binary is a 32-bit Portable executable that is packed, `7.1115` entropy.

 ### PE Studio
-67 flagged imports, Cryptography is flagged as a library with this binary.DEP, CFG, ASLR are on.
+`67` flagged imports, Cryptography is flagged as a library with this binary.
+DEP, CFG, ASLR are on.

 ### Floss
 Interesting strings (sites defanged):